 My trip to the Fancy Foods Show in New York this summer, introduced me to some really exceptional products from oils and sauces to hand cured meats and cheeses, plus a lot of fun, healthy ways to snack.
 When I come across something that stands out to me, I want to share it with you.
 Such is the case with these Organic French Agen Plums from Fruit Bliss.
 They are plump, uber-moist and tender and because they’re not sweetened, these dried plums are ideal for this Veal and Pork Country Pâté.

 This French pâté (pronounced pat-tay) is based on my Mother’s recipe and it’s always a hit during the holidays.
 In fact, it’s usually the most requested dish at my brother’s Christmas Eve open house.
 Her recipe uses chunks of Virginia Ham and sherry which give it a festive appearance and flavor.
-This version deviates slightly by soaking prunes in Cognac for little pops of sweetness throughout the terrine.
+This version deviates slightly by skipping the ham and instead, soaking those gorgeous French Agen prunes in Cognac for little pops of sweetness throughout the terrine.